 Sticking to your route

-Being able to plot routes from the galaxy screen makes the long distance trips far easier to manage than if you had to plot each point per jump.
-This is great for uninterrupted trips but the moment things change and you have to set an in system point you lose your next hyperspace destination.
+Being able to plot routes from the galaxy map makes the long distance trips far easier to manage than if you had to plot each point per jump.
+This is great for uninterrupted trips but the moment things change and you have to set an in system point you lose your next destination.
+However there’s a quick way to get yourself back on track again.

-Instead of needing to plot the points again from the galaxy map (which is not the fastest to load), you can get back on track from your navigation menu.
-Not only is it tracking local destinations but will also have the next hyperspace destination listed too, if you haven’t plotted another route.
+Instead of having to plot the points again from the galaxy map (which is not the fastest to load), you can find the next point from your navigation menu.
+Not only is it tracking local destinations but will have remembered your next hyperspace destination listed as well as the jumps remaining for the route you’ve plotted.

 The more familiar you become with the nav menu, the less you will rely on the galaxy and system maps for navigation and the faster your travels throughout the galaxy will feel.
 It’ll make a huge difference.